hrapek/ml_ops_dog_breeds/reports/README.md

 >
 > Answer:

-We used `ruff` for linting and `pytest` for unittesting.
-We setup pre-commit to run  serveral checks and `ruff`.
-In addition, using github actions, we are running our unittests, testing on linux, mac and windows.
+Our CI cosnsits of pre-commit and Github Actions modules.
+At pre-commit stage we are using several hooks checking if the code is nice and clean in terms of syntax.
+Github Actions part consists of two test configs, codecheck.yml and tests.yml.
+Both are executed on all 3 operation systems.
+The former runs `ruff` to check and format code tackling among others linting issues.
+The latter utlizies `pytest` to run 9 tests wrote by us to check data, model and training.
+All the test are run on python version 3.11.5 and we haven't included any other versions.
 We use caching for the dependencies and for the data pulling.

-TODO: longer

 ## Running code and tracking experiments